Stanzaic Morte Arthur: Manuscript and early descriptions

 It survives in one manuscript only, British Museum Harley 2252, a collection of texts compiled in the early 16th century by a London bookseller called John Colyns.
 Close study has shown that the section containing the Stanzaic Morte was originally a separate commercially produced booklet.
 One leaf, dealing with the burial of the Maid of Astolat, is now missing.
 By 1570, the manuscript had passed into the possession of one Robert Farrers.

 The manuscript was studied by Humfrey Wanley, keeper of the Harleian Library, who in 1759 catalogued it with the notation, "This I take to be translated from the French Romance of K. Arthur"; also "I know not who this Poet was, but guess that he lived about the time of K. Henry VII, and that he might have been a Northern man.
 He useth many Saxon or obsolete Words, and very often delighted himself (as did the Author of 'Piers Plowman') in the Chime of words beginning with the same letter."
 Thomas Percy, mentioning the Stanzaic Morte in his widely influential Reliques of Ancient English Poetry (1765), suggested that it could be older than Wanley thought, since the first line was, he believed, quoted in the Middle English romance of Beves of Hamtoun.
 Thomas Warton's History of English Poetry (1774–81) includes a short extract from the Morte, and dates it to the early 14th century.
 In Observations on the Three First Volumes of The History of English Poetry (1782), and again in Ancient Engleish Metrical Romanceës (1802), the antiquary Joseph Ritson ridiculed Warton's and Percy's views of the poem's date, and asserted that Wanley was correct in assigning it to the reign of Henry VII.
 He noticed the similarities with Thomas Malory's Le Morte d'Arthur, but believed that the poem was based on Malory rather than vice versa.

 A lengthy but rather facetious synopsis of the Morte, with quotations, figured in the Specimens of Early English Metrical Romances (1805) by George Ellis.
 Ritson's late date for the poem was there rejected.
 A complete edition of the Morte by Thomas Ponton was published by the Roxburghe Club in 1819.

 Influence on Malory

-It is now generally agreed that the last two stories of Malory's Le Morte d'Arthur, "The Book of Sir Launcelot and Queen Guinevere" and "The Most Piteous Tale of the Morte Arthur", derive from his reading of the Stanzaic Morte Arthur and of the Stanzaic Mortes source, the Mort Artu.
-Some of the high points of those last stories are certainly taken from the Stanzaic Morte, such as the final renunciation scene between Lancelot and Guinevere at Amesbury, and the final truce between Arthur and Mordred being accidentally broken by a knight killing an adder.
+It is now widely accepted that the last two stories of Malory's Le Morte d'Arthur, "The Book of Sir Launcelot and Queen Guinevere" and "The Most Piteous Tale of the Morte Arthur", are derived from his reading of the Stanzaic Morte Arthur and its source, the Mort Artu.
+Several key moments in these final stories, such as the poignant scene of renunciation between Lancelot and Guinevere at Amesbury, and the tragic incident where a knight inadvertently breaks the truce between Arthur and Mordred by killing an adder, are notably influenced by the Stanzaic Morte.
 In places he even reproduces the exact words of the Middle English poem.
 According to Jennifer Goodman, "Malory owes to the stanzaic Morte Arthur an important share of the drama of the closing books of his work."